opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 | [Time Tracker integration](./time-tracker-integration)       | How to record and log spent time using Time Tracker.         |

-## Logging time in the work package view
+## Log time in the work package view

 In order to log spent hours for a certain activity, open the details of the corresponding work package.
 Select **Log time** from the **More functions** drop down menu, the icon with the three dots in the top right of the work packages details.
 Or use the **Log time** icon next to **Spent time**.